jmjuanes/lowcss/README.md

 - **SASS-based**: Harness the power of SASS to create modular and maintainable CSS code.
 - **Intuitive Utility Classes**: Use utility classes to apply styles directly to HTML elements, avoiding repetitive CSS coding.
 - **Responsive Design**: Create responsive layouts effortlessly with built-in responsive utility classes.
-- **Customizable**: Customize the framework to match your brand's aesthetic by modifying SASS variables.
 - **Lightweight**: Keep your page load times low with optimized and minimal CSS file sizes.
 - **Pseudo-Class Modifiers**: Apply styles to elements in specific states like hover, focus, and active.